ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

 	// Step 3 : Set the height and chain work of the new block

-	// Step 4 : Put the block in-memory block index into disk.
+	// Step 4 : Put the in-memory block index into disk.

     // Step 5 : based on the chain work, set the best blockchain.
 Reorganize blocks if necessary. if (pindexNew->bnChainWork > bnBestChainWork)